superwebshare/super-web-share/README.txt

 == Changelog ==

 = 2.4 =
-Release Date: December 30th, 2022
+Release Date: February 12th, 2023
-Sharing with more power of faster!
-This release is for people who keep optimising their pages to load more faster.
+Sharing with the super power of lightweight and speed!
+This release is for people who keep optimizing their pages to load more faster.
+[Read our release post](https://superwebshare.com/v2-4-performance-improvements/)

 New Features:
 * Compatible with WordPress 6.1